My Antarctica MS Expedition Cruise

 G Adventures Arctic Tour

-To travel to Antarctica is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
+To travel to Antarctica and cruise Antarctic peninsula is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
 One of their favourite cheapest tours in Antarctica is the G Adventures Antarctica Classic that takes 11 days and costs £4899.

 Their Quest for the Antarctic Circle tours is a 14 day tour, starting and ending in Ushuaia, with their Ushuaia to Antarctica cruise costing £7199.
-Twelve of these nights are spent aboard the G Adventures Antarctica ship and one in a hotel in Ushuaia on a twin share basis.
+Twelve of these nights are spent aboard the G Adventures Antarctica ship in cabins with a porthole view and one in a hotel in Ushuaia on a twin share basis.
 You spend seven full days exploring the peninsula and searching for minke whales and birdlife.

 About the Author